StanfordDataCompressionClass/notes/src/homeworks/HW3.md

     ```
     Notice that the BWT forward transform of `x_input = BANANA -> BNN~AAA` has the letters of `BANANA~` permuted, i.e. `BWT(x_input)` is just reordering the letters in the input in a particular way.
 Justify in a few lines why `BWT(x_input)` is a permutation of the string `x_input~` (`x_input~` -> `x_input` concatenated with the delimiter `~`).

-2. [5 points] Manually compute and show the BWT transform for `panama`, using the method above.
+2. [5 points] Manually compute and show the BWT transform for `PANAMA`, using the method above.
 Show your work to get credit (that is you can't just write the final transform but show the steps described above).

 3. [10 points] Implement the BWT (forward) transform in the `hw3_p2.py` file, `BurrowsWheelerTransform::forward` function.
 Remember to add a delimiter in the input string (you can use `~` as delimiter as `~` has the highest ascii value).
 You may use the `test_bwt_transform()` (by commenting out the inverse bwt part) to test your implementation.
-What is the complexity of your BWT forward transform implementation for an input of length `n`?
+What is the time complexity of your BWT forward transform implementation for an input of length `n`?

 **II.
 The Inverse BWT Algorithm**